GoogleChrome/web.dev/src/site/content/en/blog/hardware-accel-animations/index.md

 ### Example

-Let's take a look at the differences between an SVG animation with and without hardware acceleration turned on.
-To break it down using a common UI element, we'll use this example, where a SVG loading indicator is used on Facebook.com to hint at work being done to load additional results in the sidebar.
+Let’s take a look at the differences between an SVG animation with and without hardware acceleration turned on.
+Loading indicators are commonly-used UI elements, such as this one seen on facebook.com.
+These indicators hint at work being done on the server, while the user waits for a response.
+In the case shown here, the response would be to load additional results in the sidebar.

 <figure class="w-figure">
   <img src="./fbsidebar.gif" alt="Facebook sidebar UI">